 Stabilization Services provide for the immediate needs of community residents who are in crisis and unable to provide essentials for daily living, including food and personal care items.

-Individuals and families accessing Stabilization Services meet with a Stabilization Specialist to identify available resources and services that can help them stabilize a financial crisis.
-Services are available free of charge based on current need and can be accessed at both north and south side locations.
+Individuals and families accessing Stabilization Services can meet with a Stabilization Specialist to identify available resources and services that can help them stabilize a financial crisis.
+Services are available free of charge based on current need.

-Stabilization Services, including food, diapers, baby food and formula, hygiene and cleaning products are available on a walk-in basis, up to three times per calendar year.
+Stabilization Services, including food, diapers, baby food and formula, hygiene and cleaning products are available on a walk-in basis, up to six times per calendar year.